ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-01-integration-of-ai-in-pcb-design.md

 Again, AI Integration can have different effects on the workforce– both negative and positive.
 However, how a worker takes it; depends upon themselves.

 Then again, the knowledge of AI is necessary.
-If you don’t know what AI is, how will you integrate it into your PCB design?
-Let’s get into the details of AI and discuss AI and PCB design integration.
+If you don't know what AI is, how will you integrate it into your PCB design?
+Let's get into the details of AI and discuss AI and PCB design integration.

 **What Is AI?**